 Wake up refreshed and be ready for another fabulous day on the Vancouver Island Golf Trail.
 Drive 30 minutes north on Highway 19A (a beautiful oceanside drive, so take your time) you’ll reach Storey Creek Golf Club in Campbell River – one of the Island’s best kept secrets and Les Furber’s best!
 Keep your eyes peeled for local wildlife, including bald eagles and deer that frequent the course.

 After your round of golf – we recommend retracing your steps along Highway 19A and stopping in at the Shelter Point Distillery, a small-batch, artisanal distillery that uses locally-sourced ingredients and their very own spring water.
-Once you’ve sampled their wares, you and your designated driver can head back to Crown Isle for a relaxing evening.
+Once you’ve sampled their wares, head over to the new Velocity Toptracer Driving Range at the Campbell River Golf Club for a unique night golf experience, then you and your designated driver can head back to Crown Isle for a relaxing evening.

-Next up is Pheasant Glen Golf Resort, another of our Island’s best kept secrets offering an incredible golf experience impressive views of Mount Arrowsmith.
-When you’ve wrapped up your round, be sure to order their Halibut Fish & Chips as they are quite simply to die for, and best paired with an Island ale!
+Today is a golfer’s choice of courses in Parksville Qualicum Beach.
+Morningstar Golf Club, another of our Island’s best kept secrets offering an incredible Les Furber designed track with pristine conditions, and Eaglecrest Golf Club, offering a challenging and superbly maintained design, are both excellent options for today’s round.
+If Morningstar is your choice, once you’ve wrapped up your round, be sure to order their Halibut Fish & Chips as they are quite simply to die for, and best paired with an Island ale!
 Golf crave, thirst and hunger quenched, head south to the luxurious Tigh-Na-Mara Seaside Spa Resort and check in to your choice of oceanside room or spa villa.
-When oceanside, we say, stay oceanside in Tigh-na-Mara’s newly renovated rooms!
+When oceanside, we say, stay oceanside in Tigh-Na-Mara’s newly renovated rooms!
 By now, you might be feeling the effects of three straight days of golf, so we recommend the ultimate relaxation with a visit to the Grotto Spa Mineral Pool, or booking a massage at this #1 Spa in Western Canada to help relax sore muscles.

 Day Four: Beaches, Markets, & Fairwinds